-- A. Refrigerant Recovery Technician Qualifications: Certified by an EPA-approved certification program. - 1.9 FIELD CONDITIONS - A. Conditions existing at time of inspection for bidding purpose will be maintained by Owner as far as practical. - 1.
-Before selective demolition, Owner will remove the following items: - a.
-To be confirmed
+A. Refrigerant Recovery Technician Qualifications: Certified by an EPA-approved certification program.

+1.9 FIELD CONDITIONS

+- A. Conditions existing at time of inspection for bidding purpose will be maintained by Owner as far as practical. - 1.
+Before selective demolition, Owner will remove the following items: - a. <Insert items to be removed by Owner>.